 This upper division criminal justice course is designed as a continuation of special topics in Forensic Science (CJ 318).
 The course curriculum will focus in the areas of analysis of blood serology, identification of biological fluids and stains, techniques of DNA analysis, forensic footwear evidence, questioned documents, basic fire and explosion investigations, forensic psychology, forensic psychiatry, serial offenders: linking cases by modus operandi and signature. criminal personality profiling and legal issues of forensic DNA.
-Prerequisites: FS 101 and upper level status required for interviewing victims and witnesses in a non-accusatory, structured manner in which behavior provoking questions are asked with the purpose of eliciting factual information concerning the case or incident in question.
-The importance of demeanor, rapport, appearance, mirroring and supporting tactics will be discussed.
-Students will learn to identify, interpret and evaluate neurolinguistics which includes both the verbal and physical behavioral responses of individuals during questioning and will have the opportunity to practice their skills in teams and small groups.
-The course will also develop the leadership skills necessary for success in the investigative field.
-Leadership is a relational, collaborative, ethical, and value-based process in which people effect positive change on behalf of others and society.
-Finally, the course will instruct students in the proper methods and specific forms required for documenting and recording information obtained during questioning as well as court presentation and testimony.
-Prerequisite: COM 151 and upper level status.
+Prerequisites: FS 101 and upper level status

-FS 320 3 Interview and Interrogation Techniques
+FS 320 Interview and Interrogation Techniques 3